ibm-cloud-docs/openshift/openshift_secure.md

 **How can I create secured routes and control TLS termination?** </br>
 When you create a route for your app, you can decide to create a secured (HTTPS) or unsecured (HTTP) route.
 For secured routes, you can decide where you want to implement the TLS termination, such as at the router or at the pod.
 For more information, see [Exposing apps with routes](/docs/openshift?topic=openshift-openshift_routes).

-### Expose apps with LoadBalancer and Ingress services
+### Securely expose apps with LoadBalancer and Ingress services
 {: #network_lb_ingress}

 You can use network load balancer (NLB) and Ingress application load balancer (ALB) networking services to connect your apps to the public internet or to external private networks.
 Review the following optional settings for NLBs and ALBs that you can use to meet back-end app security requirements or encrypt traffic as it moves through your cluster.